Kevin Spacey faces civil trial on sexual assault claims - NewsBreak

 Kevin Spacey faces civil trial on sexual assault claims

-NEW YORK (AP) — Kevin Spacey heads to court Thursday to defend himself in a lawsuit filed by Anthony Rapp, the actor who in 2017 made the first in a string of sexual misconduct allegations that left the “House of Cards” star’s theater and filmmaking career in tatters.
+Kevin Spacey heads to court Thursday to defend himself in a lawsuit filed by Anthony Rapp , the actor who in 2017 made the first in a string of sexual misconduct allegations that left the “House of Cards” star's theater and filmmaking career in tatters.

 Rapp, who was 14 at the time, said the older actor invited him to a party at his Manhattan apartment, then tried to seduce him in a bedroom after the other guests had left.